flintoftid/vulture/ReadMe.txt

 Documentation

 Installation instructions are contained in the file Install.txt in the source distribution.
-There is also a user manual and tutorial in the doc directory of the source distribution.
+There is also a LaTeX user manual and tutorial in the doc directory of the source distribution that builds into a PDF_file.

 Bugs and support